mementomoryn/rmm/wiki/HOME.md

-# FAQ

 ## What is this repository?

-This is a fork based on [j-hc/revanced-magisk-module repo](https://github.com/j-hc/revanced-magisk-module) with a little twists/improvements of my own.
+This is a fork based on [j-hc repo](https://github.com/j-hc/revanced-magisk-module) with a little twists/improvements of my own.

 ## What are the difference of this fork?